How To Set Work Goals [Examples for 2025]

 5. Nurturing a growth mindset: In the BHAG philosophy, failure is a natural part of the process, asotherwise there won’t be any goal progress.
 BHAGs strive for extraordinary achievements, so a strong and evolving mindset is highly needed.

-10 work goals examples
+10 work goals examples for 2025

 professional goals examples